jnmaloof/brassica_eqtl_paper/paper/uncrowded_eqtl.md

 For this paper, we combined different forms of biological information to narrow down gene candidates for consistant physioligcal and development QTL.
 We will step through our thought process for collecting and integrating increasingly complex data sets towards finding the potential causative genes underlying these QTL.
 We will first describe an experiment just involving the parents of the genetic mapping population and then move on to quantifying gene expression across the entire population.
 At each step we will constantly ask what new form of information does this increasingly complex data give us?
 Then discuss the limitations of each form of information.
 We will finish by giving suggestions as to what genes are likely candidates for the QTL of interest.

 # Methods

-### Field Site, Mapping Population, Experimental Design, Tissue Collection
+### Plant materials, experimental design, tissue collection
 The field site was located at the University of Wyoming Agricultural Experimental Station in Laramie, Wyoming.
-Individual plants were germinated in the greenhouse for two weeks prior to transplant.
-125 genotypes of the Brassica rapa IRRI population (described in @brock_floral_2010) were transplanted to the field with replicates for each genotype filling one of five blocks.
+This study focused on 125 recombinant inbred lines and the two parental genotypes of the Brassica rapa IRRI population (described in @iniguez-luy_development_2009, @brock_floral_2010).
+Individual plants were sown on XXX potting media on XXXX date in a greenhouse and transplanted to the field on XXXX date following established protocols (@dechaine_qtl_2014).
+Each biological replicate of each genotype filled one of five blocks.
+After plants were estiblished in the field three weeks, apical meristem tissue was collected from indiviual replicate plants into 1.5 mL epindorf tubes and immediately flash frozen in liquid N and stored at -80C until RNA-isolation.

 #### TODO:
-Parental Data description
+Parental Field Data Description- 2010 or 2011? __ATTENTION UPENDRA__

-### Tissue Collection, RNA Isolation, RNA-seq Library Preperation
+### Total RNA isolation, RNA-seq library preparation, sequencing
-After plants were estiblished in the field three weeks, apical meristem tissue was collected from indiviual replicate plants into 1.5 mL epindorf tubes and immediately flash frozen in liquid N. Individual samples were ground at -70 C using a morter and pestel.
-Powdered tissue was combined with RNA stabilization buffer and RNA was isolated following @Ravi_seq_2012.
-Individual cDNA libraries were created for each of the samples following (@Ravi_seq_2012, @Devessity_2013).

-### Sequencing and Bioinformatics
-The sequencing was preformed at the Berkeley Sequencing Facility.
+RNA was extracted and purified from all samples using a RNAeasy Plant Mini Kit (Qiagen) combined with DNase1 (Qiagen) to remove contaminating DNA.
+Quantity and quality of isolated RNA were quantified on a Nanodrop ND 1000 (NanoDrop technologies).
+RNA-seq libraries were made following (@devisetty_polymorphism_2015).
+Samples were pooled into 8 large pools and sequenced on X lanes on the Illumina Genome Analyzer (GAIIx) as 100-bp single end reads.  __ATTENTION UPENDRA__

+### RNA-Seq Read Processing
 The raw reads were quality scored and mapped to the Chifu genome v1.5.
-Counts of uniquely mapped reads were generated for each sample following @Divessitty_2013.
+Counts of uniquely mapped reads were generated for each sample following @devisetty_polymorphism_2015. __ATTENTION UPENDRA__

+### RNA-Seq Statistics
 Counts files generated from this pipeline were analysed using the Limma/Voom package in R using genotype and replicates as factors in a simple regression model(@smyth_limma, @R-foundation).
 Calculated model fitted values for each gene for each individual genotype were generated and used for Expression QTL Mapping.

 ### Expression QTL Mapping
 Gene expression values for each per genotype were first mapped using the scanone() function in the R/QTL package (@broman_rqtl).